5,259 Shares in The Charles Schwab Co. (NYSE:SCHW) Bought by Poehling Capital Management INC.

-Poehling Capital Management INC. acquired a new position in The Charles Schwab Co.
-(NYSE:SCHW – Get Rating) during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund acquired 5,259 shares of the financial services provider’s stock, valued at approximately $332,000.
+Poehling Capital Management INC. bought a new stake in The Charles Schwab Co.
+(NYSE:SCHW – Get Rating) during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund bought 5,259 shares of the financial services provider’s stock, valued at approximately $332,000.

-Several other hedge funds and other institutional investors have also bought and sold shares of the business.
-First Dallas Securities Inc. lifted its position in shares of Charles Schwab by 2.3% during the 2nd quarter.
-First Dallas Securities Inc. now owns 6,700 shares of the financial services provider’s stock valued at $423,000 after buying an additional 150 shares during the last quarter.
-Boston Financial Mangement LLC lifted its position in shares of Charles Schwab by 1.8% during the 2nd quarter.
-Boston Financial Mangement LLC now owns 8,643 shares of the financial services provider’s stock valued at $546,000 after buying an additional 154 shares during the last quarter.
-Essex Financial Services Inc. lifted its position in shares of Charles Schwab by 4.7% during the 2nd quarter.
-Essex Financial Services Inc. now owns 3,453 shares of the financial services provider’s stock valued at $218,000 after buying an additional 155 shares during the last quarter.
-Quent Capital LLC lifted its position in shares of Charles Schwab by 18.0% during the 2nd quarter.
-Quent Capital LLC now owns 1,038 shares of the financial services provider’s stock valued at $66,000 after buying an additional 158 shares during the last quarter.
-Finally, Stratos Wealth Advisors LLC lifted its position in shares of Charles Schwab by 3.1% during the 2nd quarter.
-Stratos Wealth Advisors LLC now owns 5,398 shares of the financial services provider’s stock valued at $341,000 after buying an additional 161 shares during the last quarter.
-Hedge funds and other institutional investors own 82.45% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently bought and sold shares of SCHW.
+Ameritas Advisory Services LLC acquired a new stake in shares of Charles Schwab during the first quarter valued at about $265,000.
+National Bank of Canada FI lifted its stake in shares of Charles Schwab by 68.5% in the first quarter.
+National Bank of Canada FI now owns 14,972 shares of the financial services provider’s stock worth $1,259,000 after acquiring an additional 6,087 shares during the period.
+Resources Investment Advisors LLC. lifted its stake in shares of Charles Schwab by 45.2% in the first quarter.
+Resources Investment Advisors LLC. now owns 5,308 shares of the financial services provider’s stock worth $447,000 after acquiring an additional 1,652 shares during the period.
+Nikko Asset Management Americas Inc. acquired a new position in shares of Charles Schwab in the first quarter worth approximately $4,795,000.
+Finally, Sendero Wealth Management LLC lifted its stake in shares of Charles Schwab by 0.8% in the first quarter.
+Sendero Wealth Management LLC now owns 63,963 shares of the financial services provider’s stock worth $5,393,000 after acquiring an additional 524 shares during the period.
+Institutional investors own 82.45% of the company’s stock.

-Charles Schwab (NYSE:SCHW – Get Rating) last posted its quarterly earnings results on Monday, October 17th.
+Charles Schwab (NYSE:SCHW – Get Rating) last announced its quarterly earnings results on Monday, October 17th.
 The financial services provider reported $1.10 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.05 by $0.05.
 Charles Schwab had a return on equity of 20.59% and a net margin of 34.02%.
-The business had revenue of $5.50 billion for the quarter, compared to analyst estimates of $5.42 billion.
-During the same period last year, the company earned $0.84 EPS.
-Charles Schwab’s revenue for the quarter was up 20.4% compared to the same quarter last year.
-Research analysts expect that The Charles Schwab Co. will post 3.91 EPS for the current fiscal year.
+The business had revenue of $5.50 billion during the quarter, compared to the consensus estimate of $5.42 billion.
+During the same quarter in the prior year, the company posted $0.84 earnings per share.
+Charles Schwab’s revenue was up 20.4% compared to the same quarter last year.
+Analysts predict that The Charles Schwab Co. will post 3.91 earnings per share for the current year.

 Charles Schwab Announces Dividend

 The firm also recently disclosed a quarterly dividend, which was paid on Friday, November 25th.
-Shareholders of record on Friday, November 11th were issued a $0.22 dividend.
+Shareholders of record on Friday, November 11th were given a $0.22 dividend.
+The ex-dividend date of this dividend was Wednesday, November 9th.
 This represents a $0.88 annualized dividend and a yield of 1.09%.
-The ex-dividend date of this dividend was Wednesday, November 9th.
-Charles Schwab’s dividend payout ratio (DPR) is currently 26.75%.
+Charles Schwab’s dividend payout ratio is currently 26.75%.

 The Charles Schwab Corporation, together with its subsidiaries, provides wealth management, securities brokerage, banking, asset management, custody, and financial advisory services.
 The company operates in two segments, Investor Services and Advisor Services.
 The Investor Services segment provides retail brokerage, investment advisory, banking and trust, retirement plan, and other corporate brokerage services; equity compensation plan sponsors full-service recordkeeping for stock plans, stock options, restricted stock, performance shares, and stock appreciation rights; and retail investor and mutual fund clearing services, as well as compliance solutions.